Separate Yourself From Investor-Owned Utilities With Solar

 Utility companies have monopolized the electric industry.
-This, however, is changing with the emergence of residential solar.
+However, with the emergence of residential solar, this is changing.

 Solar gives people a choice.
 It frees customers from the shackles of an ever-increasing electric bill.

 To understand what solar can provide, let’s look at what traditional power is missing.